LynHJ/CirrhosisPrediction/README.md

  Click [here](http://www.diva-portal.org/smash/get/diva2:769192/FULLTEXT01.pdf) to go to original research paper.
 Based on that research, Stage4 is Cirrhosis.
  ```
- Stage 1 shows a florid, asymmetric destruction of the septal and interlobular bile ducts and what are typically surrounded by dense infiltrates of mononuclear cells, especially T lympocytes.
-Hepatic granuloma can be seen in all stages but are most common in stage 1.
-The presence of granuloma has been proposed to be of prognostic importance (Lee et al 1981).
-However, this observation has not be confirmed (Roll et al 1983).
+ Stage 1 shows a florid, asymmetric destruction of the septal and interlobular bile ducts and what are typically surrounded by dense infiltrates of mononuclear cells, especially T lympocytes.....
 In stage 2 there are more widespread lesions with a reduction of normal bile ducts and increased numbers of atypical, poorly formed bile ducts.
 Diffuse portal fibrosis is seen and as in stage 1 periportal cholestasis is conspicuous.
 Stage 3 displays more progressive lesions with fibrous septa forming bridges.
 Stage 4 represents the end stage with clear cirrhosis and may be difficult to distinguish from other types of cirrhosis.